Brucknem/old.brucknem.github.io/_posts/2021-02-12-making-about.markdown

 ---
 layout: post
-title:  "Writing an About page!"
+title:  "Writing an About page"
 date:   2021-02-12 15:36:00 +0100
 categories: Setup
 tags: about page